Here are a pile of packing tips to get you off to a good start in the land of the rising sun.

 If you’re thinking of bringing electric items like stereos, you might want to re-think things.
 Firstly, the item has to survive getting there.
 Plus it’ll be even more money to bring it back home.
 On top of this you’ll face electric current compatibility problems.

 Japan operates on 100 volts.
 Given the competitive pricing of consumer electronics and the fact that you can get cutting edge technology in all their latest gadgets, it makes sense to buy it there.
+One of the largest complaints is that things like hair dryers or heaters don't have as much kick when forced to run on 100 volts.
 Akihabara in Tokyo is the best place to buy consumer electronics.

 Packing Tips - Health and Beauty Aids

 Many products like health and beauty aids etc. you find in the U.S. can be found in Japan.
 Maybe not the exact brand but something similar.
 So if any brand will do, it’s unnecessary to bring things like toothpaste, shampoo, lotion etc. Just pack travel size bottles of these items to get you through the first few days.
 Procucts from Clinique, Procter and Gamble, Pantene, Channel, Shick, you name it, litter the shelves.

 One notable exeception in health and beauty aid products is quality deodorant.
 And regarding health and beauty aid products in general, if you have a brand you can’t live without and don’t know if you can find it in Japan, it’s a good idea to bring a good supply.
 (We're working on a master list of western produced products that are available in Japan.)